 The way you spell the name (over 270 ways to date) matters little!
-It is more important that the same Scottish Clan has existed for more than ten centuries and continues today; historic in its contribution to the nation of Scotland; central to the Scottish “Plantation of Ireland”; and impressive in the importation of culture and strength to the American colonies by the Scots and the Scots-Irish.
-The line reaches back to the High Kings of Ulster (Ireland) and has come unbroken to this day.
+It is more important that the same Scottish Clan has existed for at least seven centuries and continues today; historic in its contribution to the nation of Scotland; central to the Scottish “Plantation of Ireland”; and impressive in the importation of culture and strength to the American colonies by the Scots and the Scots-Irish.
+Some claim the line reaches back to the High Kings of Ulster (Ireland) and has come unbroken to this day.

 A Global Footprint